koco19/epi3/Seroprevalence/Results/Unweighted/README.md

 ## Structure

-The code is located in the following folders:
+The folder `/Results/Unweighted` contains the following files:

-* `/Figures`: Contains the figures included in the paper related to the seroprevalence analyses.
+* `si_uw_seedx.RDS`: Unweighted sero-incidence estimates for the different rounds using different imputed datasets (seeds x) produced by `/Seroprevalence/Scripts/Imputation.R`.
+These RDS files, obtained from `Unweighted_seroestimates.R`, are not available.
-* `/Results`: Contains the tables with the seroprevalence estimates for the different rounds according to different scenarii.
+* `si_vax_uw_seedx.RDS`: Unweighted sero-incidence estimates for the different rounds split according to the vaccination status using different imputed datasets (seeds x) produced by `/Seroprevalence/Scripts/Imputation.R`.
+These RDS files, obtained from `Unweighted_seroestimates.R`, are not available.
-* `/Scripts`: Contains the R scripts to compute the seroprevalence estimates and produce the figures.
+* `sp_vax_uw_seedx.RDS`: Unweighted seroprevalence estimates for the different rounds split according to the vaccination status using different imputed datasets (seeds x) produced by `/Seroprevalence/Scripts/Imputation.R`.
+These RDS files, obtained from `Unweighted_seroestimates.R`, are not available.

 ## Contact

 Ronan Le Gleut